karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/PermissionGroupHasPermissionApiInterface/deletePermissionGroupHasPermissionByPermissionId.md

-PermissionGroupHasPermissionApiInterface::deletePermissionGroupHasPermissionByPermissionId — Deletes the permissionGroupHasPermission identified by the given permission_id.
+PermissionGroupHasPermissionApiInterface::deletePermissionGroupHasPermissionByPermissionId — Deletes the permission group has permission rows having the given permission id.